gbhl/bhl-us/Documentation/DataModel/Readme.txt

-Open ModelSphere (http://modelsphere.org/) was used to create the data diagrams, and Microsoft Excel was used to create the data dictionary.
+SQL Power Architect (http://www.sqlpower.ca/page/architect) was used to create the data diagrams, and Microsoft Excel was used to create the data dictionary.

 List of files: